Crunch-io/webdocs/crunch/crunch_analyzing-data.md

 ---
-title: "Analyzing Data in Expanded View"
+title: Creating Tables and Graphs
 audience: all
 ---